-Part C: Important Information about your Credit Card, of these Credit Card Terms, contains information on how you can authorise a payment.
-We'll assume a payment is authorised by you or an additional cardholder if the card, card number and PIN, biometric data or other security details we've provided you have been used.
-You must tell us immediately if your credit card or security details have been lost, stolen or compromised (see clause 27 "Keeping your details safe" of these Credit Card Terms).
-Please refer to the section "Security" of the Personal Banking Booklet for security tips and your and our liability.
+We'll assume a payment is authorised by you or an additional cardholder if the card, card number, card security code and/or PIN, biometric data or other security details we've provided you have been used.
+You must tell us immediately if your credit card or security details have been lost, stolen or compromised - see clause 26 ("What must you do to keep your details safe?") of these Credit Card Terms.
+Please refer to the section "Security" of the Personal Banking Booklet for security guidelines and your and our liability.